Students, Let's Talk Business...

 Axiom Mentor is an Internship Management system.
 Students can search for available internships offered by their curriculum department, or campus wide.
 Internships may be paid, non-paid or credit bearing.

-To access Business Management Internships click here to login and then and choose the “Institutional Tools” tab and then the “Internships” tab.
+Access Business Management Internships to login and then and choose the “Institutional Tools” tab and then the “Internships” tab.
 Students can search for credit bearing internships by clicking on “Business Management”.

-Additional internships that are non-credit bearing can be found by clicking the “Career Development Center” or at “Development and Philanthropy”.
+Additional internships that are non-credit bearing can be found by clicking the “Career Development Center” or at “Development and Alumni Engagement”.

 Here's just few examples of valued companies our students have interned for: